MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-create-a-record-from-a-configuration-template.md

 7. Expand various FastTabs, and verify that the information was created correctly on them.

- After you have created and verified the structure of the configuration templates, you can continue with the actual migration of your customer’s data into the new [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] database.
+ After you have created and verified the structure of the configuration templates, you can continue with the actual migration of your customer’s data into the new ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> database.

 ## See Also
  [How to: Use a Configuration Template on a Record](../SetupAndAdministration/how-to-use-a-configuration-template-on-a-record.md)